A dark room. The only

 “Beautiful Garden of Somewhere.”
 A distinctive feature

 of a Spiritualist service is the “Spirit Greetings.”
-These

 may be given by various members of the congregation, not